ashrean/Lyrics/Readme.md

-# Description
+# Lyrics

-A simple website that only displays three Island Reggae Artist
+A simple website that only has 3 Island Reggae Artists

-# Deployed Site
+# Deployed Link
 [Lyric Website](https://ashrean.github.io/Lyrics/)